 Thin skin isn't necessarily a sign of an underlying medical condition.
 But if it tears often, consider seeing a health care provider who can evaluate your skin.

 To protect thin skin and prevent tears and cuts:

 - Wear a long-sleeved shirt, long pants and a wide-brimmed hat.
 The forearms are common areas for minor injury to the skin.
 Consider wearing two layers to protect them when doing yardwork or gardening.

 - Avoid prolonged sun exposure.

-- If you must be outside in the sun, use a broad-spectrum sunscreen with an SPF of at least 15.
-Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or perspiring.
+- If you must be outside in the sun, use a water-resistant, broad-spectrum sunscreen with an SPF of at least 30.
+Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or sweating.

-- Keep skin well-moisturized and protected by using a good moisturizing cream, such as Vanicream, CeraVe or Cetaphil.
+- Keep skin well moisturized and protected by using a moisturizing cream, such as Vanicream, CeraVe or Cetaphil.

 See more Expert Answers

 - Link JL (expert opinion).
 Mayo Clinic, Rochester, Minn.
 July 26, 2022.

 - Skin care and aging.
 National Institute on Aging. https://www.nia.nih.gov/health/skin-care-and-aging.
 Accessed July 20, 2022.

 - Taffet GE.
 Normal aging. https://www.uptodate.com/contents/search.
 Accessed July 20, 2022.

 - Sunscreen: How to help protect your skin from the sun.
 U.S. Food and Drug Administration. https://www.fda.gov/drugs/resourcesforyou/consumers/buyingusingmedicinesafely/understandingover-the-countermedicines/ucm239463.htm.
 Accessed July 20, 2022.